“Don’t Tell My Mom”: A Guide to HIPAA Compliance for Minor Patients

 What are your obligations to disclose or withhold your minor patients’ sensitive health information?

 (Updated September 1, 2021)

 When a minor patient asks you to “keep this between us,” abiding by your patient’s wishes is anything but simple.
 Generally, HIPAA offers no protection to minors and requires healthcare providers to release a minor patient’s medical records to the child’s parent or guardian upon request.
-As with most things, though, there are exceptions to this rule.
+However, as with most things, there are exceptions to this rule.

 If you treat minor patients in your healthcare practice, read on to understand your HIPAA-related obligations.

 The Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996 to:

 - Allow American workers and their families to continue or transfer their health insurance coverage when they change jobs;

 - Create an industry-wide standard for healthcare billing and other processes.